 Note that if you set the language for example as en-us, the app will only be distributed in the USA.
 If you want a global reach for your app, you have to select English.

-With other languages than English, you can check to which countries you can submit apps in Nokia Publish Support FAQ section App submission > Language/Region Distribution mapping.
+To check to which countries you can submit apps in other languages than English, see Nokia Publish Support FAQ section App submission > Language/Region Distribution mapping .

 Customer support email address